mmtaksuu/Self-Driving-Car-Graduation-Project/README.md

 ![resim12](https://user-images.githubusercontent.com/18046031/62932049-14b49a80-bdc8-11e9-80a0-05510f3faace.PNG)

 At the beginning, I used LeNet CNN model for this project.
-Most of the researchers who were working in the AT&T laboratory have gotten good results for image classification using LeNet model.
+Most of the researchers who were working in the AT&T Bell laboratory have gotten good results for image classification using LeNet model.
 This is the reason why I decided to start to work with LeNet model for my classification task.
 Here are the LeNet-5 CNN model architecture and its python implementation.

 ![lenet-5](https://user-images.githubusercontent.com/18046031/62934860-4b8daf00-bdce-11e9-8780-f8e47fe11160.JPG)